|Monthly Tech-Tip |

 Substitute for low expansion cone 6 G1215U, this sources MgO from talc instead of a frit

 |Ferro Frit 3134||23.20|

-During 2013 we saw problems with the G1215U low expansion glossy that we had been recommending from some years.
+During 2013 we saw problems with the G1215U low expansion glossy that we had been recommending for some years.
 It was not melting to a completely ultra-transparent (in some cases it fired silky matte).
-In addition, it was not co-habiting well with cobalt (either in-glaze or under glaze), pinholes were appearing.
+In addition, it was not co-habiting well with cobalt (either in-glaze or under-glaze), pinholes were appearing.
 We are examined possible causes for this and suspected a change in the frit 3249.
 Formulating an alternative became necessary after efforts to identify the exact cause of the change.

 -This new glaze is so fluid in the kiln, it is surprising how well melted it is for a recipe having only 23% frit.
 It runs right clean off our melt fluidity tester.